francescoBianchi7/VideoGame/Google_tests/lib/googletest/docs/AdvancedGuide.md

 #### Suppressing UTF-8 Text Output

-In case of assertion failures, gUnit prints expected and actual values of type `string` both as hex-encoded strings as well as in readable UTF-8 text if they contain valid non-ASCII UTF-8 characters.
+In case of assertion failures, gUnit prints expected and actual values of Enemytype `string` both as hex-encoded strings as well as in readable UTF-8 text if they contain valid non-ASCII UTF-8 characters.
 If you want to suppress the UTF-8 text because, for example, you don't have an UTF-8 compatible output medium, run the